Amid George Floyd protests, US companies stand up for racial injustice | DW | 04.06.2020

 "We stand with our fellow black employees, storytellers, creators and the entire black community.
 We must unite and speak out," Disney said in a statement posted to its various social platforms.

 Twitter changed the color of its logo from blue to black, using the hashtag # BlackLivesMatter, while Netflix issued a statement saying: "To be silent is to be complicit."
-Reebok, a subsidiary of German sporting goods giant Adidas, wrote: "We are not asking you to buy our shoes.
+Reebok, a subsidiary of German sporting goods giant Adidas, wrote on Saturday: "We are not asking you to buy our shoes.
 We are asking you to walk in someone else's."

 Read more: African Americans face deadly endemic police violence in US

-On Tuesday, gaming giant Activision said it would postpone the release of new content updates in order to leave space for the campaign for equality and justice.
+On Tuesday, gaming giant Activision said it would postpone the release of new content updates for Modern Warfare, Warzone and Call of Duty: Mobile in order to leave space for the campaign for equality and justice.
 And Universal Music also announced plans to set up an internal task force to counter racial injustice.

 'Important change'